Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory: Proofs of Asymptotic Behaviors on Equivocations

 the average probability of list decoding error is equal to the average distortion, i.e.,

-for any list decoder $f : \mathcal{Y} \to \mathcal{X}^{(L)}$.
-Therefore, by following \thref{th:main_list}, the concavity of \lemref{lem:concave_RD} can be proved by the same argument as the proof of the convexity of the rate-distortion function (cf. \cite[Lemma~10.4.1]{cover_thomas_ElementsofInformationTheory}). \end{IEEEproof}
+for any list decoder $f : \mathcal{Y} \to \binom{\mathcal{X}}{L}$.
+Therefore, by following \thref{th:main_list}, the concavity property of \lemref{lem:concave_RD} can be proved by the same argument as the proof of the convexity of the rate-distortion function (cf.\ Lemma~10.4.1 of \cite{cover_thomas_ElementsofInformationTheory}). \end{IEEEproof}